ManiMala720/DSA-Arrays/README.md

 # DSA-in-java
-This repository contains solutions to various Data Structures And Algorithms problems,implemented in Java.
+This repository contains solutions to various Data Structures And Algorithms(DSA) problems,implemented in Java.